verrazzano/docs/content/en/docs/samples/hello-helidon/_index.md

 1. To run this application in the default namespace.
    ```
-   $kubectl label namespace default hello-helidon verrazzano-managed=true istio-injection=enabled
+   $kubectl label namespace default verrazzano-managed=true istio-injection=enabled
    ```
    For the rest of this document, it is assumed that the application is running in a namespace.
-If it runs in a default namespace, the -n option in the following commands can be ignored.
+If it runs in the default namespace, you can ignore the ```-n``` option in the following commands.

-2. To run the application in a namespace other than default namespace, create a namespace for the application and add a label identifying the namespace as managed by Verrazzano.
+1. To run the application in a namespace other than default namespace, create a namespace for the application and add a label identifying the namespace as managed by Verrazzano.
    ```
    $ kubectl create namespace hello-helidon
    $ kubectl label namespace hello-helidon verrazzano-managed=true istio-injection=enabled
    ```

-3. To deploy the application, apply the `hello-helidon` OAM resources.
+1. To deploy the application, apply the `hello-helidon` OAM resources.
    ```
    $ kubectl apply -f {{< release_source_url raw=true path=examples/hello-helidon/hello-helidon-comp.yaml >}} -n hello-helidon
    $ kubectl apply -f {{< release_source_url raw=true path=examples/hello-helidon/hello-helidon-app.yaml >}} -n hello-helidon
    ```

-4. Wait for the application to be ready.
+1. Wait for the application to be ready.
    ```
    $ kubectl wait \
       --for=condition=Ready pods \